Brace for Runners Knee

 Read More >

-James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Earnings from this are used to create free-to-read content without affecting the price of the LCL Knee brace we recommend.

 The highest support is needed for the most severe LCL injuries, such as grade 3 tears or after post-operative LCL repair.
 The longer length of the brace will provide more lateral stability while the hinges still allow for free flexion and extension movements at the knee.

 Some people prefer to wear a sleeve under these braces.
 If there is swelling, with an acute injury or after surgery, a compressive sleeve can be very helpful to reduce the swelling, as well as for comfort.

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack.
 He offers Online Physiotherapy Appointments weekly.